 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements focus on near term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on near term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be used in evaluating an organization's near-term financing requirements.

-TRIUMPH GULF COAST, INC. MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2021
+TRIUMPH GULF COAST, INC. MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2022